Pullman–Moscow combined statistical area

 Pullman–Moscow, WA–ID CSA is the United States Census Bureau's official name for the combined statistical area in the northwest United States that includes the Pullman micropolitan area (all of Whitman County, Washington) and the Moscow micropolitan area (all of Latah County, Idaho).
-The combined population of the two counties was 87,490 as of the 2020 census, and estimated at 90,579 in 2024.
+The combined population of the two counties was 87,490 as of the 2020 census, increasing to an estimated 90,354 in 2025.

 The states' land grant universities are both located here, less than 8 mi apart: Washington State University in Pullman and the University of Idaho in Moscow.
 Outside of these two cities, the two counties are predominantly rural and agricultural.
 The CSA is the center of the Palouse region, a former prairie characterized by its dune-like hills.
 The cities of Moscow and Pullman are roughly four miles apart, and are connected by Washington State Route 270, more commonly known as the Moscow-Pullman Highway.